GIXLabs/GIXLabs.github.io/how_to/Bambu_Lab.md

 1. Find and open the Bambu Studio software from the desktop.
 2. On the home screen, click on "Create new project" on the upper right corner.
 3. While on the <b>"Prepare"</b> Tab, click on File -> Import -> Import 3MF/STL/STEP/...
-4. Select and open the STL file from the USB
+4. Select and open the STL file from the USB.
 5. The 3D model will appear on the print bed.
 6. Click on the third icon from the left in the toolbar on top (with the word "auto") to auto orient the 3d print.